-Robert Griffin III Wants To Be A Baltimore Ravens’ Starter
+Robert Griffin III Wants To Be The Baltimore Ravens’ Starter

-When Robert Griffin III first started playing in the National Football Career, it looked like he would eventually become a star.
+When Robert Griffin III first started playing in the NFL, it looked like he would eventually become a star.
 The start of his pro career was bright, but after experiencing several injuries while he was with the Washington Redskins, his playing skills started to suffer.
 During his time dealing with his injuries, many feel his recovery was mismanaged, and that may have affected Griffin in the long run, according to Hot New Hip Hop.

 After Griffin had to sit out the full 2017 season while he was still on the Washington Redskins, he had to find a new team to sign him.
 Eventually, Griffin was signed by the Baltimore Ravens, but it wasn’t for the job he had hoped for.
-Griffin wound up becoming the third-string quarterback for the Baltimore Ravens, playing behind Joe Flacco and Lamar Jackson.
+Griffin wound up becoming the third-string quarterback for the Ravens, playing behind Joe Flacco and Lamar Jackson.
 While the future didn’t seem promising for Griffin at the time, the Ravens have since traded Joe Flacco.
 Griffin hoped to become the starter, but he was passed over for Lamar Jackson, who is currently the Ravens’ starting quarterback.
 Griffin is now the backup quarterback for the Ravens.

 Griffin has worked hard to bring himself back into the limelight as a skilled quarterback.
 He did well during the 2018 season as the back up for the Ravens, so the team agreed to extend his contract.
 However, even with that rewarding nod, Griffin still isn’t happy with his current position, and he has gone public stating his hopes for the future.